BenbenIO/XM430-cpp-API/README.md

 * __void PrintFFGain();__
 <br />PrintFFGain: printf the gain value of the motor's FeedForward control in the consol.
 Used for debugging.

-* __void SetProfile(uint32_t Velocity, uint32_t Acceleration);__
-<br />SetProfile: set the acceleration and velocity profile of the motor.
-Used to tunned the motor behaviour and for motor synchronisation when several motors are moving.
-<br />Input: wanted velocity (RPM) and acceleration (Rev/min2) uint32_t.
-The function check if the wanted value are in the motor's limits ( XM430: VELOCITY_LIMIT 500 / ACCELERATION_LIMIT 32767)

-* __void PrintProfile();__
-<br />PrintProfile: printf the Velocity and Acceleration value in the consol.
-Used for debugging.

 * __void SetCurrentLimit();__
 <br />SetCurrentLimit: set the maximun current (torque) output of the motor.
 Used for current-based position control (gripper)